freeCodeCamp/learn-relational-databases-by-building-a-mario-database/TUTORIAL.md

 ### 900.1

 View the tables in `mario_database` again with the display command.
-If my theory is correct, there should be another sequence there for the `more_info_id`.
+There should be another sequence there for the `more_info_id` because it also automatically increments.

 #### HINTS